This post may contain affiliate links. Please read our disclosure policy.

 • Preheat grill to 450 degrees and set up for dual zone grilling.

-• Remove the foil from the pan and cook for 10-15 minutes to allow the sauce to thicken up.
+• When the ribs are probe tender, remove the aluminum foil from the pan and cook for an additional 10 minutes to thicken up the sauce.

 Nutrition